strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 ## Databases installation guides

 Strapi gives you the option to choose the most appropriate database for your project.
 It currently supports **PostgreSQL**, **SQLite**, **MySQL** and
 **MariaDB**.
 The following documentation covers how to install these databases locally (for development purposes) and on various hosted or cloud server solutions (for staging or production purposes).
+We will be providing additional installation guides for missing databases soon!

 <DatabasesLinks>
 </DatabasesLinks>